dcalab/p4-mapreduce-w17-public/spec/Spec.rst

 - Create a new folder in the main project directory called :code:`var` (delete it if it already exists first).
 This is where we will store all intermediate files used by the MapReduce server.
 - Create a new thread, which will listen for UDP heartbeat messages from the workers.
 This should listen on (:code:`port_number - 1`)
-- Create a new TCP socket on the given :code:`port_number` and call the :code:`listen()` function.
 - Create any additional threads or setup you think you may need.
 Another thread for fault tolerance could be helpful.
+- Create a new TCP socket on the given :code:`port_number` and call the :code:`listen()` function.
 - Wait for incoming messages!

 Worker Class
 ~~~~~~~~~~~~~~~~

-The Worker should accept two arguments in its constructor.
+The Worker should accept two command line arguments.

 :code:`master_port`: The TCP socket that the Master is actively listening on
 (same as the port_number in the Master constructor)